What parameters are CFOs

 Errors while uploading data invoice-wise in GSTR-1

-GSTR-1 requires that invoice-wise data be uploaded of all outward supplies such as invoice date, invoice number, place of supply, rate of tax, etc. Due to the vast amount of data to be submitted, taxpayers sometimes make errors while entering such data, and this causes a mismatch between the GSTR-1 and GSTR-3B.
+GSTR-1 requires that invoice-wise data be uploaded of all outward supplies such as invoice date, invoice number, place of supply, rate of tax, etc. Consequently, invoice-wise details are to be furnished manually and as a result, there is the likelihood of making errors, particularly while furnishing vital details., and this causes a mismatch between the GSTR-1 and GSTR-3B.
 A taxpayer needs to be very careful as there is no provision to amend the return once it is filed.
+Accordingly, it is important to be more precise while filing GSTR-1.

 Claiming the incorrect input tax credit